onedata/onedata-documentation/doc/using_onedata/access_and_invite_tokens.md

       "validUntil": 1571147494
     }
     ```

-* `authorizationNone` - nullifies the authorization carried by the token.
-Such
-    token does not allow to perform any operation in the system, can be used
-    solely for identity verification.
-A token with such caveat can be referred to
-    as an *identity token* (although any access token is a valid identity token).
-    ```json
-    {
-      "type": "authorizationNone"
-    }
-    ```
-    > NOTE: in tables that follow the `authorizationNone` is presented as always
-    *rejected*, which is in fact how it works (nullifies the authorization
-    carried by the token).

-* `audience` - limits the [audiences](#audience) that can utilize the token.
-If
-    the caveat is present, the party that utilizes the token (bearer) must
-    include its access token in the `x-onedata-audience-token` header to prove
-    its identity.
-The audiences must be encoded using the proper
-    [audience format](#audience-types).
-If no such caveat is included in a token,
-    it can be used by any bearer.
-    ```json
-    {
-        "type": "audience",
-        "whitelist": [
-            "usr-d4f5876dbe7f1e7e8a511de6dd31144c",
-            "grp-0921135ee61fe53a3df449365228e9b4",
-            "ozw-onezone",
-            "ozp-onezone",
-            "opw-01c4455bef059353c9dfb35ba93a24f3",
-            "opp-01c4455bef059353c9dfb35ba93a24f3"
-        ]
-    }
-    ```
-    > NOTE: when adding `audience` caveats, keep in mind that if your requests
-    need to be proxied to another Oneprovider, it must also be whitelisted.
-    Proxying happens when the Oneprovider that you requested does not support
-    the concerned space.

 * `ip` - limits the allowed client IPs to a certain whitelist.
 Supports IP
     masks.
 If no such caveat is included in a token, it can be used from any IP.